Rigshospitalet-KFNM/DicomNode/docs/source/documentation/gpu_programming.rst

 So Instead using the cudaError class I created my own error class, which is returned from all of dicomnode's C++ functions, that can fail.
 It also encodes all cudaError_t by flipping the 32'th bit.

+RAII and CUDA
+*************

+So one of the core concepts of CPP is RAII meaning: Resource acquisition is initialization.
+The point of this to automate resource acquisition and releasing.
+A consequence of this that you gain quite references in your code, because you want to avoid creating/copying/destroying resources.
+Because these can fail and are pain to deal with, and then you pass the owning object around instead.
+It's a really good idea, however the concept sorta breaks with CUDA because it introduces a separate memory space namely the device memory.
+You cannot pass by default a reference to a kernel, because that object live in the CPU's memory space and the gpu threads cannot access that space.
+Just like the CPU cannot access memory on the GPU.

+There's a `Medium article https://medium.com/@dmitrijtichonov/cuda-series-memory-and-allocation-fce29c965d37` which does a pretty good job of explaining the memory model that cuda uses.

+While there exists abstraction in the driver that enable the program to overcome these limitation, they come at the cost of performance.
+In the authors view this problem is not something that automation should do.
+It's the responsibility of the programer to understand where object exists in what stage of the execution.
+This is because the bandwidth between CPU and GPU should be bottleneck.

+If you take a look at the specs of the NVidia 5090 you cna see that it have a bandwidth of 1.79 TB/s, while it has 104.8 Tflops for 32bit floating point.
+Which means you can roughly do 104.8 / (1.79 / 4) ~ 230 floating point
+operations per float transferred.
+That means that if you do less than 230 operation on each float, then your bottleneck will be transfer speed.

+Okay sidetrack over.
+So what do you do now that RAII is out the window.
+The plan is to create thin objects, that are copied on kernel invocation.
+The kernels have an argument size limit of 256 bytes, so thin object has be smaller that that.

 Conclusion
 **********